Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **WhateverGreen:** Is a Lilu plugin providing patches to select GPUs on macOS.
 Requires Lilu 1.4.0 or newer.

 - **VirtualSMC** Is an advanced Apple SMC emulator in the kernel.
 Requires Lilu for full functioning.
 The following plugin kexts that come with VirtualSMC are the ones I use.  **SMCBatteryManager.kext:** battery percentage, **SMCDellSensors.kext:** sensors, and **SMCProcessor.kext:** for finer measurement of the CPU.

+- **USBMap** This kext is created once you are done mapping your ports with Corps USBMapping Script in the links below.

 # Drivers